FreezingMoon/AncientBeast/contributing.md

 ### Next Step

 You're free to browse [existing issues](https://github.com/FreezingMoon/AncientBeast/issues) and comment on the ones that you want to take a swing at in order to make sure the issue is still relevant and that nobody else is working on it.
-You can also drop by the project's [Gitter Chatroom](https://gitter.im/FreezingMoon/AncientBeast) (which requires logging in with GitHub) and talk to the founder, Dread Knight, who will find you something to work on in no time.
+You can also drop by the project's [Gitter Chatroom](https://gitter.im/FreezingMoon/AncientBeast) (which requires logging in with GitHub) and mention your skills and that you're interested in helping out.
+Dread Knight will find you something to work on in no time.

 ## How to contribute to the game